|As significant providers in today's bus network in the east of the county

 other GBE81 being with nearby Gosling of Mareham-le-Fen), and HRK905 fitted

 with Strachans body.

-business was incorporated as Brylaine Travel Ltd in April 2001.
+business was incorporated as Brylaine Travel Limited in April 2001.

-work, a pair of ex-Hong Kong Leyland Olympian / MCW double deckers each
+work, a pair of ex-Hong Kong Metro Cammell double deckers seating over

 new fleet livery of dark and light blue with red and yellow was adopted

 in 2007, completed by a diagram of the company's operating area at the

 The town services in Boston were substantially enhanced from June 2008 with

 increased frequencies and better coverage of the town, using three